-This summer two spectacular artworks will adorn the rivers of Liverpool and London.
-Two ships painted in specially-commissioned ‘dazzle’ designs will be an unmissable homage to artists’ wartime contribution.
+In the summer of 2014, two spectacular artworks adorned the rivers of Liverpool and London.
+Two ships painted in specially-commissioned ‘dazzle’ designs paid an unmissable homage to artists’ wartime contribution.

-The dazzle style in which the ships will be painted takes as its inspiration the famous glaring colours and jagged lines of the ‘dazzle’ camouflage, designed to confuse enemy U-boat captains.
+The dazzle style in which the ships were painted took as its inspiration the famous glaring colours and jagged lines of the ‘dazzle’ camouflage, designed to confuse enemy U-boat captains.
 The geometrically patterned boats would have been a familiar sight during the First World War, when hundreds of shipping convoys sailed to and from Britain’s ports.

-In London the HMS President (1918), which served as a Dazzle Ship during the First World War, will be ‘dazzled’ by Tobias Rehberger.
-One of the most respected European artists of his generation, Rehberger is a German sculptor whose work blurs the boundaries between design, sculpture, furniture-making and installation.These eye-catching vessels remind local people and visitors of the crucial role ships played in the country’s wartime survival.
+In London the HMS President (1918), which served as a Dazzle Ship during the First World War, was ‘dazzled’ by Tobias Rehberger.
+One of the most respected European artists of his generation, Rehberger is a German sculptor whose work blurs the boundaries between design, sculpture, furniture-making and installation.These eye-catching vessels reminded local people and visitors of the crucial role ships played in the country’s wartime survival.

-14-18 NOW and Totally Thames invite you on board the newly ‘dazzled’ HMS President (1918) to find out more about London’s outdoor art installation with a series of talks and a film on Sunday 21 September 2014.
+A series of films and talks, organised by 14-18 NOW and Totally Thames took place on the ‘dazzled’ HMS President (1918) on Sunday 21 September 2014.

-See what the press are saying about Tobias Rehberger‘s Dazzle Ship here, including coverage in The Guardian, Daily Mail, Wallpaper, London Live and Design Week.
+See what the press said about Tobias Rehberger‘s Dazzle Ship here, including coverage in The Guardian, Daily Mail, Wallpaper, London Live and Design Week.

 Co-commissioned by 14-18 NOW, WW1 Centenary Art Commissions and Liverpool Biennial in association with the University of the Arts London Chelsea College of Arts, HMS President (1918) and Tate Liverpool, in partnership with Merseyside Maritime Museum.
 Supported by the National Lottery through Arts Council England and the Heritage Lottery Fund.

-Dazzle Ship London is supported by Bloomberg Philanthropies and the Goethe-Institut London.
+Dazzle Ship London was supported by Bloomberg Philanthropies and the Goethe-Institut London.

 HMS President (1918)